-Tigrinya was spoken in Ethiopia for a long time however it was only in 2020 and afterward this language got official status in the country.
+Tigrinya has had its presence in Ethiopia for a long time. however, it was only in 2020 and afterward, this language became an official language of the country.
 It has 6.4 million speakers.
-It has multiple dialects and due to this none of these has been accepted as standard Tigrinya dialects.
+The language has multiple dialects and due to this none of these is a standard Tigrinya dialect.

-It is the Ethiopian Semitic language and it is most commonly spoken in Eritrea and the Tigray region of northern Ethiopia.
+It is the Ethiopian Semitic language and it is most common in Eritrea and the Tigray region of northern Ethiopia.
 The diaspore of these regions all over the world speaks this language.

 This language is different from the Ge’ez language in having phrasal verbs and in terms of word order too.
 It has the practice of placing the verb at the end rather than putting it first.

-Tigrinya literature has been greatly influenced by the Ge’ez.
+Talking about the Tigrinya literature, it remained under the great influence of Ge’ez.
 Ge’ez worked as a literary medium in Ethiopian culture and was more likely due to simple structure until recent times.

-The ancient example of written Tigrinya is a text that has been discovered in the district of Logosarda, Debub Region in southern Eritrea.
+The ancient example of written Tigrinya is a text that came on the scene in the district of Logosarda, Debub Region in southern Eritrea.

 Arabic and Triginya were two of the official languages of Eritrea during its short-lived federation with Ethiopia.
-However, in 1958 it got replaced with the Southern Ethiopic language Amharic.
-Trigniyan regained its status of working language in the country after its independence in 1991 until 2020 when it was declared the official language and recognized on the national level.
+However, in 1958, the Southern Ethiopic language Amharic replaced it.
+Trigniyan regained its status as a working language in the country after its independence in 1991.
+However, national-level recognition came in 2020 when the country declared Trigniyan as the official language.

-Tigrinya is written in Ge’ez script which is originally developed from Ge’ez.
-However, its Ethiopic script is abugida.
-Each symbol represents a consonant and vowel syllables.
+In written form, Tigrinya uses the Ge’ez script which has its roots in the Semitic Ge’ez language.
+However, its Ethiopic script is Abugida.
+Each symbol represents consonant and vowel syllables.
 These symbols are organized into a group of similar symbols based on consonants and vowels.
 It has seven vowels.

 6. Afar Language